michaeltccd/ITSE1430-docs/README.md

-# ITSE1430
+# ITSE 1430 - Introduction to C# Programming

-Course material for ITSE 1430 - Introduction to C# Programming
+Course material for this class.